Bucharest for Digital Nomads

 Is it easy to get by with English in Bucharest?

 One advantage that Romania has over many of its neighbours is that it uses the Roman alphabet.
-Even if you don't know a word of Romanian, which I don't, it comes across to me as a mish-mash of other European languages, so if you speak English and have only a rudimentary knowledge of other European languages, you might find that you can understand more written Romanian than you'd expect.
+Even if you don't know a word of Romanian, which I don't, it comes across to me as a mish-mash of other European languages, so if you speak English and have only a rudimentary knowledge of French and Spanish, you might find that you can understand more written Romanian than you'd expect.

 If you go to the supermarket and see 'produse vegane', I probably don't need to tell you that indicates the vegan section.
 Or if you see 'Acces Parcare' and 'Nu blocati accesul în parcare', it won't take you too long to understand that means 'car park access' and 'don't block access to the car park'.
 'Ceai verde' means green tea, 'case de bilete' means ticket office, and I'll give you one guess how to say 'carp' in Romanian.